randust/tp/docs/UserGuide.md

 **A**: Install the app in another computer and simply overwrite the empty `data.txt` save file it creates with the `data.txt`save file that contains all your previous data.

+**Q**: Can I use this app in other languages?

+**A**: Currently, FinTrek only supports the English language.
+Inputting foreign characters to command arguments might therefore cause unexpected behaviour.

+**Q**: Do I need an internet connection to use this app?

+**A**: Nope!
+FinTrek is readily available to use offline.

 ---